‘We've taken another step’ – are Arsenal the real deal?

 "Now Arteta is following that.
 There is a sense something is happening at Arsenal.
 Are this team the real deal?
 You can sense something.

-"There an authority about how they play.
+"There's an authority about how they play.
 It is wonderful to watch.
 We all questioned this team, but they are making it look easy at the moment."

 'Beaten by the better team'